abarax/resume/resume.md

 - Created an Oracle BPM workflow proof-of-concept for a catering project while working in the solutions team.

-*   **Intelligent Pathways**

-    Senior Software Developer, 2008 - Present
+###Intelligent Pathways### - Senior Software Developer, 2008 - Present

 ***Car Pooling Project - Project Lead (2 years)***

 - Responsible for a team of two developers.
 - Created work iterations for team members and project schedules/estimates using Atlassians bug tracking, issue tracking and project management software - JIRA.
 - Handled client relationships with project teams at Qfleet (QLD Government) and Statefleet (NSW Governement).
 - Test driven development in a JEE environment using Java, Spring, Hibernate, Cross Fire.
 - Web service development using contract first design.
 - User interface development and design using Adobe Flex.
 - Responsible for system design specification of new features and estimation of work.
 - System administration in both Linux and windows environements.
 - Responsible for release scheduling and deployment of new versions into test and production environments.

-*   **Customer Management Technologies**

-    Software Developer, 2006 - 2008
+###Customer Management Technologies - Software Developer, 2006 - 2008

 - Worked on various government client sites implementing changes and new features.
 - Development and maintenance of Java Web services

 Education